-Diversity: A conscious focus on and a shared responsibility to understand and respect the differences in abilities,

-religions, cultures, and socio-economic backgrounds of the school community and society.
+Diversity: A conscious focus on and a shared responsibility to understand and respect the differences in abilities, religions, cultures, and socio-economic backgrounds of the school community and society.

 Equity: A conscious focus on and a shared responsibility for the development of a gender-fair environment.

 Table of Contents

 Mission Statement 3

 Registration Instructions 5

 Academic Requirements 7

 Course Levels 7

 Honors Policy 8

 Weighted System for Grades 8

 Incomplete (IC) Grades 8

-Physical Education Pass Option
+Physical Education Pass/Fail Option 8

-Pass/Fail Option 8
+Pass/Fail Option for 11th and 12th Grades 8

+Class Withdrawal Policy 8

 How to take Band, Choir or JROTC for all four years 9

-St. Mary's University Program/College Credit (PACC) 10
+St. Mary's University Program/College Credit (PACC).
+10

 College in the Schools Program (CIS) 10

 Post-Secondary Enrollment Option (PSEO) 11

 Counseling 12

 Library and Learning Center 14

 Academic Development 15

 Business 16

 Computer Science 18

 English 20

 Fine Arts 26

-General Electives 33
+General Electives 32

-JROTC 35
+JROTC 33

-Math 39
+Math 37

-Physical Education/Health 43
+Physical Education/Health 41

-Religion 46
+Religion 43

-Science 50
+Science 48

-Social Studies 58
+Social Studies 55

-World Language 64
+World Language 61

 Student Registration

 This Student Curriculum Guide is designed to aid you in planning your course selections at Cretin-Derham Hall.
-This guide is a catalog of all the subjects that will be offered for the 2019-2020 school year.
+This guide is a catalog of all the courses that will be offered for the 2021-2022 school year.

 Listed by department, you will find a brief description of each course including the prerequisites, fees (if any) and other pertinent information you might need.
 Also included in this guide, you will find information about the requirements for graduation, the maximum and minimum number of courses which you may take, and other general information that will help you get the most out of your high school years.

 Care in the selection of courses is encouraged to avoid schedule changes.
-In the event that a course is not offered due to insufficient enrollment, or enrollment exceeds course capacity, a student's alternate choices listed on their registration materials will be used to complete the schedule.
+In the event that a course is not offered due to insufficient enrollment, or enrollment exceeds course capacity, a student's alternate choice listed on their registration materials will be used to complete the schedule.
 Therefore, it is important that students list alternate choices they sincerely wish to take.

 In the event that a course registration change needs to be made, the change needs to be approved by a parent/guardian.
-Please see Ms. Carroll in the Counseling Office for a registration change form.
+Please email Ms. Carroll at kcarroll@c-dh.org to make registration changes.
 These changes need to be made prior to the last day of school this year.
-There will be a \$25 charge for any change requested after May 31, 2019.
+There will be a \$25 charge for any change requested after June 4th, 2021.

-Registration Instructions for the Infinite Campus Student Portal
+Instructions for the Infinite Campus Student Portal

 Students register for next year's courses using the Infinite Campus Student Portal.

-On the iPad, use Safari to access your Infinite Campus Student Portal
+On the iPad, use Safari to access your Infinite Campus Student Portal.

 To register for courses: